gosu/gosu/CONTRIBUTING.md

 # Code Style

-This file describes Gosu's code style.
+This file describes the C++ and Ruby code styles in this repository.
-If you are looking for instructions on how to customise and compile Gosu, see the [Hacking Gosu wiki page](https://github.com/gosu/gosu/wiki/Hacking-Gosu).
+If you are looking for instructions on how to customize and compile Gosu, see the [Hacking Gosu wiki page](https://github.com/gosu/gosu/wiki/Hacking-Gosu).

-## rake format

-Please run `rake format` before committing.
-This is a Ruby script that checks all C++ headers and implementation files for deviations from Gosu's code style.

-## Consistency Over All

-Gosu does not an automatic formatter like clang-format because formatting code for legibility is highly contextual.
-Instead, please ensure that code is consistent with its surroundings.

-**Example:** When there are three `if` statements that fit on a single line, and you add a fourth `if` statement that requires a longer block, then all four `if` statements should be expanded to the multi-line form.

-**Rationale:** A consistent (boring) code structure makes it easier to skim over code.

 ## Whitespace and Line Lengths